zhimw/humor-project/USER_STUDY_REPORT.md

 **Why:**
 User 2 flagged the absence of any visible file size limit as a usability gap.
 As a backend engineer, she inferred that a limit must exist but was not shown.
 Her concern was that a user could attempt to upload a large file, wait through the pipeline, and only receive an opaque failure at the end — with no guidance on what went wrong or how to fix it.
 Showing the limit in the drop zone sets expectations before any action is taken, and the client-side validation provides immediate, specific feedback rather than a silent or misleading error from the pipeline API.

+---

+## Database-Driven Improvements

+The following changes were motivated not by individual user observations but by patterns discovered directly in the collected `caption_votes` data, visible through the statistics dashboard in the admin panel.

+---

+### Change 6 — Simplify voting UI to two options based on vote distribution data

+**Files changed:** `src/app/components/CaptionVotingInterface.tsx`, `src/app/captions/actions.ts`

+**What the data showed:**

+After collecting several weeks of real user votes, the vote value breakdown chart in the admin dashboard (the `VoteValueBreakdown` component, which plots counts for each vote value from −1 through +5) revealed a striking pattern: the overwhelming majority of all votes cast were either **+1** ("Funny") or **−1** ("Not funny").
+The intermediate values (+2, +3, +4, +5) were used only rarely — typically by power users who appeared to be testing the interface rather than rating captions as part of a natural session.
+The −1 and +1 buckets together accounted for well over 90% of all recorded `caption_votes` rows.

+This was visible not just in the all-time breakdown but also when filtering to the most recent 7-day window, confirming that the pattern was consistent over time and not a product of early behavior alone.
+The `VotesPerDayChart` further showed that daily vote volume was steady, meaning the simplification would affect a real, ongoing stream of interactions — not a stale one.

+**What changed:**

+Based on this data, the voting interface was simplified to present only two vote options — **👍 LOL!** (recorded as `vote_value = 1`) and **👎 Not funny** (recorded as `vote_value = -1`) — rather than a multi-point scale.
+The server action `submitVote` already accepted any integer vote value, so no backend schema change was required; the change was purely in which values the UI presented.
+The buttons were made larger and more prominent since they now occupied the full width of the action area previously shared by a wider set of options.

+**Why this matters:**

+A multi-point scale only adds value if users meaningfully differentiate between the levels.
+The database showed they were not doing so — they were collapsing to a binary judgment in practice.
+Presenting a scale that users ignore introduces visual noise and decision friction without capturing any additional information.
+Simplifying to two options matches actual user behavior, reduces cognitive load per caption, and makes the voting session feel faster and more game-like, which aligns with what User 3 described ("this is like a meme rater — that's actually fun").
+The data, not intuition, was the deciding evidence here.